modularml/mojo/README.md

 using a release build of Mojo.

 - The [`nightly`](https://github.com/modularml/mojo/tree/nightly) branch, which
-is sync with the Mojo nightly build and subject to breakage.
+is in sync with the Mojo nightly build and subject to breakage.
 Use this branch for [contributions](./CONTRIBUTING.md).

 This repo represents the Mojo open source effort.
 We are continuing to open